openebs/mayastor-docs/reference/manual-upgrade.md

-## Manual Upgrade
+## Legacy Upgrade Support

-Upgrading Mayastor from a version prior to 2.0.0 needs manual intervention.
-Follow the steps given below.
-To get started, take an etcd snapshot.
+A legacy installation of Mayastor (1.0.5 and below) cannot be seamlessly upgraded and needs manual intervention.
+Follow the below steps if you wish to upgrade from Mayastor 1.0.x to Mayastor 2.1.0 and above.
+Mayastor uses etcd as a persistent datastore for its configuration.
+As a first step, take a snapshot of the etcd.
 The detailed steps for taking a snapshot can be found in the etcd [documentation](https://etcd.io/docs/v3.3/op-guide/recovery/).

 {% hint style="warning" %}